Sam16450/NAPS-EthNA/README.md

-Abstract—Off-chain channel networks are one of the most promising technologies for dealing with blockchain scalability and delayed finality issues.
+Off-chain channel networks are one of the most promising technologies for dealing with blockchain scalability and delayed finality issues.
 Parties that are connected within such networks can send coins to each other without interacting